BlackBoltBeta/Mildew_Detection_in_Cherry_Leaves/README.md

 ---
 ### Hypothesis 2
 > Mathematical formulas comparison: `softmax` performs better than `sigmoid` as activation function for the CNN output layer.
-For further details the results mentioned in this section can be downloaded here [softmax hypothesis](https://github.com/cla-cif/Cherry-Powdery-Mildew-Detector/blob/main/attachments/ModellingEvaluating_softmax_rgb.ipynb)AAAAAAAAAAAAAAAAAAAA and here [sigmoid hypothesis](https://github.com/cla-cif/Cherry-Powdery-Mildew-Detector/blob/main/attachments/ModellingEvaluating_sigmoid.ipynb)AAAAAAAAAAA

 **Introduction**